 We watched Summer of 84 on Shudder, and it was nostalgia-rific.
 Teenager Davey Armstrong is mired in conspiracy theories and the Weekly World News stories.
 Davey begins to suspect that a neighboring police officer is a serial killer who targets kids in the Cape May Oregon area (which is made up) called, “The Cape May Slayer.
 With some help from his friends, Davey begins investigating the perp, which eventually turns into a dangerous game of cat and mouse.

 Summer of 84 Overview

 Summer of 84 was a pretty fun nostalgia trip.
 This isn’t as crazy or pandering as movies like Turbo Kid, or Ready Player One, which seeks to pile on all the nostalgia they can.
-Instead, Summer of 84 takes a close look at a boring old summer turned exciting, aka dangerous.
+Instead, this movie takes a close look at a boring old summer turned exciting, aka dangerous.
 It’s very similar in feel to Stranger Things.
 It’s basically a Stranger Things remake of Rear Window.

-While Summer of 84 slumps a bit in the middle, it holds up well and is able to pull off a high-quality production.
+While it slumps a bit in the middle, it holds up well and is able to pull off a high-quality production.
 In fact all of the Shudder exclusives I’ve watched so far have been worth my time.

 Summer of 84 Spoilers

 To me, it’s always impressive when a movie seeks to create a new town that doesn’t exist in real life, and Ipswich, Oregon is no different.
 I’m a Washingtonian, but I live right next to Oregon and have most of my life, and I was tricked by Summer of 84 into believing that not only Ipswich existed, but it’s geographical location of Cape May existed when it does not.
 This speaks to the authentic feeling that this movie portrays.
 It’s authentic in its location, and in the believable characters.